Janet (airline): Operations

 Due to the airline's secretive nature, little is known about its organization.
-It is presently operated for the USAF by infrastructure and defense contractor Amentum through the company's acquisition of AECOM's defense contracting ventures.
+As of January 2023, it is operated for the USAF by infrastructure and defense contractor Amentum through the company's acquisition of AECOM's defense contracting ventures.
 Originally the service was operated by EG&G, and later URS Corporation; this is mainly known as a result of periodic job openings published by URS and AECOM.
 For example, in 2010, URS announced it would be hiring Boeing 737 flight attendants to be based in Las Vegas, requiring applicants to undergo a Single Scope Background Investigation in order to be able to obtain a security clearance.

-Due to its secrecy, Janet airlines boards at a standalone terminal on the west side of Harry Reid International Airport.
+Janet airlines boards at a standalone terminal on the west side of Harry Reid International Airport.

-Janet flights operate with a three-digit flight number and a WWW-prefix.
+Janet flights operate with a three-digit flight number with a WWW prefix.
 In the official publication of ICAO airline codes, this specific three-letter designator is listed as being blocked.
-The primary airline callsign is simply "Janet," though flights transition to alternate callsigns, called Groom Callsigns once transferred over to Groom Lake from Nellis control.
-The name typically changes, and the number will be the last 2 digits of the flight number +15.
-For example, if the callsign were Janet 412 and were transferred to Groom Lake control, the callsign would be something like "Bunny 27".
+The primary airline callsign is simply "Janet", though flights transition to alternate callsigns, called Groom callsigns, once transferred over to Groom Lake from Nellis control.
+The name often changes, and the number will be the last 2 digits of the flight number plus 15.
+For example, a flight originating with callsign Janet 412 would be given a callsign similar to Bunny 27 when transferred to Groom Lake control.

 Destination codes

-Due to its secrecy, Janet Airlines uses special codes for its destinations.
-Even the location identifier frequently used as a destination/departure field - TKM (or KTKM internationally) - is not an ICAO code for an airport, but is likely used for Area 51.
-This location identifier is listed as a tie-in facility for "Tonopah Test Range Base Ops" in FAA documentation, at least as recently as 2020.
+Janet Airlines uses special codes for its destinations.
+Even the location identifier frequently used as a destination or departure field - TKM (or KTKM internationally) - is not an ICAO code for an airport, but is likely used for Area 51.
+This location identifier is listed as a tie-in facility for "Tonopah Test Range Base Ops" in FAA documentation as recently as 2020.
 Not all destination codes are known, but the following are listed: